aflin/rampart/docs/source/sql1.rst

 Relational Database Background
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Texis, as most recent DBMSs, is based on the relational data model.
+Texis, like all sql based DBMSs, is based on the relational data model.
 The
 fundamental organizational structure for data in the relational model is
 the relation.
 A *relation* is a two-dimensional table made up of rows
 and columns.
 Each relation, also called a table, stores data about
 *entities*.
 These entities are objects or events on which an
-organization chooses to collect data.
-Patients, doctors, services, and
+application chooses to collect data.
+Patients, company information, products,
+services, metadata descriptions of media, web pages, legal documents,
+documentation, personal data and/or any grouping of text based documentation
-insurance carriers are examples of entities.
-The columns in a relation represent characteristics (*attributes*,
+are examples of entities.The columns in a relation represent characteristics
-*fields*, or *data items* of an entity, such as patient identification
+(*attributes*, *fields*, or *data items* of an entity, such as url, text,
-number, patient name, address, etc. The rows (called *tuples* in
+links, date, address, names, descriptions, abstract, etc).
+The rows
-relational jargon) in the relation represent specific occurrences (or
+(called *tuples* in relational jargon) in the relation represent specific
-records) of a patient, doctor, insurance group number, service rendered,
+occurrences (or records) of a patient, doctor, time-frame, description,
+location, web page, products, customer id, url, document text, etc. Each row
-etc. Each row consists of a sequence of values, one for each column in
+consists of a sequence of values, one for each column in the table.
-the table.
 In addition, each row (or record) in a table must be unique.
 The
 *primary key* of a relation is the attribute or attributes whose value
 uniquely identifies a specific row in a relation.
 For example, a Patient
 identification number (ID) is normally used as a primary key for
 accessing a patient’s hospital records.
 A Customer ID number can be the
 primary key in a business.
-Over the years, many different sets of terms have been used
+Many different sets of terms can be used interchangeably when discussing
-interchangeably when discussing the relational model.
+the relational model.
 The following table lists these terms and shows their relationship.

 .. _reldbterm: